How to Secure Active Directory: Best Practices and Pro Tips

 6. Implement Role-Based Access Control (RBAC) for DNS Administration: Limit who can make changes to DNS records by applying role-based access control.
 Only authorized administrators should have permissions to modify DNS settings, ensuring better oversight and reducing insider risks.

-Also Read Implementing DNS over TLS in Windows AD DNS Forwarder: Tutorial
+Also Read: Implementing DNS over TLS in Windows AD DNS Forwarder: Tutorial

 Configuring Secure Group Policy Settings